emecon21/Packet-Tracer-Labs/ACLs/Extended ACL/README.md

     - exit

-  I then created a Named Extended ACL to deny HTTP from Network C to the Server network while permitting other network and ip traffic;
+  I then created a Named Extended ACL to deny HTTP from Network C to the Server's network while permitting other network and ip traffic;

     - ip access-list extended BLOCK_HTTP
     - deny tcp 192.168.30.0 0.0.0.255 192.168.10.0 0.0.0.255 eq 80